Classic Italian Chicken Piccata with A Zesty Lemon Pan Sauce

 - The sauce will thicken as it cools.
 We recommend serving the homemade piccata sauce right away for best texture!

-Pan seared chicken cutlets and piccata sauce are best enjoyed with pasta, over rice or mashed potatoes, or with vegetables.
-We like to serve this with roasted asparagus, our house favorite arugula salad, blistered green beans, or simple oven roasted broccoli — keep the sides simple!
+Chicken in lemon butter caper sauce is best enjoyed with pasta, over rice or mashed potatoes, or with vegetables.
+I like to serve this with roasted asparagus, my simple arugula salad, blistered green beans, or even just some oven roasted broccoli — keep the sides simple!
 Garlic bread would be delicious too!

 Leftovers, Storage, and Reheating